ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulators.md

 ## Getting Started

 ```
-npm run start:emulated
+yarn start:emulated
 ```

 This will start the following:

 - **Functions emulator**
-  May take a few minutes to download if running for first time
+  May take a few minutes to download required binaries when running for the first time

 - **Functions src watcher**
   To recompile functions on update